FredrickB/java-ee-arquillian-boilerplate/README.md

 # Why?
-Created to reduce time and frustration usually found with setting up development and testing environment for Java EE web applications.
+Created to reduce time spent with configuration when setting up development and testing environment for Java EE web applications.

 Project provides a minimal footprint boilerplate that allows for jumping straight into development.